spark-c/sparksnotes/sparksnotes/Model Your Models With Factory Boy (Testing With Chained One-To-Many Relationships).md

 ## Table of Contents
 - The Project
 - The Models
+- Approach to building factories
+- Creating fake data
+	- LazyAttributes
+- Building relationships
--
+	- SubFactories
-- PostGeneration (method replaced by its output)
+	- PostGeneration (for the "many" part)
 - Common Errors
 	- Mapped Class "Model -> Model"
 	- Object "Faker" is not callable (Lazyattr expects lambda)